SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 26 — 28.05.2026: TriTeron Robot Module (TRM) Progress — Part 5

 Last day the sketches didn't line up.
+Today after fixing the offset, but there were problems with the sketch itself due to the timeline features.
+So, redrew the setch again, but after fixing the offset of 1.5 mm.

-Today after fixing the offset, I confirmed if the sketch was correct and if the points are intersecting correctly.
+I then confirmed if the sketch was correct and if the points are intersecting correctly.
 The angles lined up and it seemed fine.
 Then I followed these steps to achieve the geometry which not only looked better but also was structurally more sturdy and ideal.

+This is the sketch:

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/2000a1ac-f4ae-4ad1-a120-c3650d24d216" />

+I first extruded out a body.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/de70120c-563d-4a19-b3e6-83e6af7c3f87" />

+Then I made a hole into it using extrusion from the lower leg profile.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/c3b6d0aa-948c-47ef-bd13-931dd4d450ab" />

+I added chamfer to make it look better.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/c4f8c16a-9a18-4f8e-86f2-ad8038503620" />

+I also mirrored it and gave it appearence.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/99717ec1-d8fb-4012-a1c0-712dee0e32f7" />

-Head
+Then it was time for the Tool Head to be brought into existence.
+Immediately I did this:

+* Started with a simple sube of 100 mm by 100 mm by 100 mm.
+* I moved it up into correct position.

+But wait, I had forgotten some things:

+1. Arrange the components and establish correct parent-chile component relationships in the Browser.
+So I did that first.
+2. Convert the Legs, which were bodies, to components.
+3. Apply revolute joints to every point in the leg.

+The first two didn't take much time, but the third one took a lot of time to achieve.
+This was not my first time adding revolute joints to an already-established triteron (even though the tool head was not completed), this took some more time than I had expected.

+But yeah, I was indeed able to achieve normal movement in the triteron.

 [lapse](https://lapse.hackclub.com/timelapse/oC5sY39XrQ18)